dFarkhod/dfarkhod.github.io/README.md

 - **Right to Object:** Object to data processing
 - **Right to Withdraw Consent:** Withdraw consent at any time

-To exercise these rights, contact us at [your.email@example.com]

 ## California Privacy Rights (CCPA)

 If you are a California resident, you have the right to: